yochaigal/cairn/cairn-srd.md

 **Example:** _Bea encounters a group of heavily-armed Goblins standing guard before a tunnel entrance.
 Her player carefully plots a course, recognizing that her 13 DEX makes sneaking past the guards the best option.
 She rolls a d20, and resulting in a 10 – a success!_

+**Healing**
+Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
+Ability loss (see **Critical Damage**) can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
+Some of these services may be free, while more expedient or magical means of recovery may come at a cost.

 **Deprivation & Fatigue**
 A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.
 Anyone deprived for more than a day adds **Fatigue** to their inventory, one for each day.
 Each Fatigue occupies one slot and lasts until they are able to recuperate (such as a full night's rest in a safe spot).
 PCs can also gain Fatigue by **casting spells** or through events in the fiction.

-**Healing**
-Resting for a few moments and having a drink of water restores lost HP but leaves the party exposed.
-Ability loss can usually be restored with a week's rest facilitated by a healer or other appropriate source of expertise.
-Some of these services may be free, while more expedient or magical means of recovery may come at a cost.

 **Armor**
 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.